 The facade has previously been lit using 4000W flood lights.
 Not only were these hideously expensive to run but the lights were also pretty ugly!
 We reduced this down to 72W of light using narrow beam angles on LED spotlights.

-Inside the visitors area, we used our strong friendship with Linea Light and their range of i-Led fittings.
+Inside the visitors area, we utilised our strong friendships with Linea Light and Philips Dynalite.
 We used a combination of spotlights and bespoke pendants to light the space.
 The result is a lighting scenario that is effective, enhancing the different retail areas of the center with the ability to steer the light beams on shelves, but also comfortable: natural light is utilised during the day, abundantly present thanks to the airy glass structure of the roof, while the lighting is used in the evenings.
+The Philips Dynalite control solution was chosen as it is one of the most capable systems on the market for daylight harvesting and provides a platform that is both cost-effective and flexible enough to achieve a number of extremely sophisticated outcomes.

 Underhill House is one of our many residential projects.
 It is conveniently very close to us at Lightmaster HQ here in the Cotswolds – it was even featured on Channel 4’s Grand Designs!!
 The build is nestled underground beneath a derelict 300 year old stone barn which was about to fall down.
 Because the plot is within an Area of Outstanding Natural Beauty, there were strong planning regulations preventing the owners from building anything significant above ground level.
 The owners had to preserve as much of the old barn as possible and so used clever, super-strong metal wires to “stitch” the walls together. making them much stronger.
 This project is full of of the very latest in building technologies!